1965 in the Vietnam War: May

 Senator Ernest Gruening called for an investigation into the situation in South Vietnam and for U.S. forces to be withdrawn.
 Gruening and Wayne Morse were the only two senators to vote against the Gulf of Tonkin Resolution.

+Due to VC harassment of the Khai Quang outpost in An Xuyen province, the 3rd Battalion, 32nd Infantry was sent to relieve the post.
+The battalion left a company at the post, and then began its march home when the VC ambushed it.
+ARVN losses were 36 killed, 42 wounded, 17 missing, and 51 weapons lost.
+One US adviser was killed.